-(will complete their projects in summer 2021)
+(completed their projects in summer 2021)

 “Hlub Lub Hlwb: Bringing Mental Health Awareness to the Hmong Community in Brooklyn Center”